-Kristof Clerix (°1978) is an investigative journalist for the Belgian magazine MO*.
+Kristof Clerix, Belgium, works as an investigative reporter for the Belgian weekly news magazine Knack.

 He specialises in security related topics.
 Clerix has worked as a journalist in Belgium since 2002.
 After two years freelancing for the Belgian daily De Morgen, he joined the team of MO*, a Belgian monthly magazine on international affairs.
 There he reported from more than 40 countries.He has written substantially on security topics such as terrorism, international police cooperation, intelligence, NATO, EU defense policy, drug smuggling, human trafficking, illegal arms dealing, nuclear proliferation, city gangs, energy and pipelines, geopolitics and frozen conflicts.In 2006, Clerix wrote the book “Vrij Spel”, on the activities of foreign secret services operating in Belgium, host country to the NATO headquarters and European institutions.
 His second book, “Spionage.
 Doelwit: Brussel”, on Cold War espionage was published in 2013.Clerix is regularly contacted by international media to comment on the Belgian security apparatus.